ShawnNStewart/jekyll-now/_posts/2021-9-29-GenerativeArt.md

 ---
 layout: post
-title: R Exercises: Generative Art
+title: R Exercises - Generative Art
 ---
 When most people think of programming, the first thing they think of is not art.
 However, there is a whole community of artists doing just that - creating art with code.
 Antonio Chinchón is one such artist, who hosts the blog [https://fronkonstin.com](https://fronkonstin.com) where he posts his experiments in R.